Educational simulator, no real money.

 Free Spins kick in when the whole grid happens to land on the same symbol, about once every 19 spins.
 The free-spin round uses entirely different reels with Doggos on them (the base reels have zero), so wins are much richer in there.
 You get 5 free spins to start, sometimes more.

-The house edge: this machine is built to keep 4Β’ of every $1 bet, on average.
+The house edge: this machine is built to keep about 4% of every bet, on average.
 Some spins you'll win; plenty you'll win nothing.
 The math always shows up over thousands of spins.
 The "I'm due" feeling is the thing the machine is selling.
 The math doesn't care.